Planetary motion on an expanding locally anisotropic background: Modeling the Corrections to Kepler's Third Law

-Both the contributions~(\ref{dAU_H2}) and~(\ref{dAU_dr}) depend on the value of the metric parameter $\alpha_0$.
-To obtain a precise estimative for the values of these contributions it would be required a numerical analysis of the Solar System dynamics, however to further proceed analytically let us consider the approximate analytical estimative discussed in the previous sections.
-Specifically, the contribution~(\ref{dAU_H2}) is evaluated by considering the period correction~(\ref{dT_H2}) computed for static analytical orbital solutions and, the contribution~(\ref{dAU_dr}), is evaluated by considering the orbital radius variation~(\ref{dr_orb_circ}) computed for circular orbital solutions.
-These estimative are a fairly good approximation except for the orbital radius variation for the planet Mercury and the planet Pluto due to the relatively high eccentricity of their orbits.
-Nevertheless, as we are going to show next, the main contributions that are mapped to the variation of the AU are due to the decrease of the Sun's mass~(\ref{dAU_dM}) and to the General Relativity corrections to the orbital period on the ELA metric background~(\ref{dAU_H2}) such that the contribution due to the orbital radius variation~(\ref{dAU_dr}) is negligible being lower than the remaining contributions by a factor of $10^{-19}$ at Mercury's orbit and by a factor of $10^{-10}$ at Pluto's orbit, hence being negligible for the estimative obtained.
-For completeness of the analytical expressions we are keeping these contributions in the following derivations.
+The contribution due to the variation of the Sun's mass is constant~(\ref{dAU_dM}) while both the corrections to the orbital period and the time variation of the orbital radius depend on the value of the metric parameter $\alpha_0$.
+To obtain a precise estimate for the values of these contributions it would be required a numerical analysis of the Solar System dynamics.
+To further proceed analytically let us consider the approximate analytical estimates discussed in the previous sections such that the expression for $\Delta T_{H^2}$ is given in~(\ref{dT_H2}) and the expression for $\dot{r}_{\mathrm{orb}}/r_{\mathrm{orb}}$ is given in~(\ref{dr_orb_circ}) corresponding to the corrections to the orbital period and orbital radius variation due to the expanding background described by the ELA metric with respect to the respective quantities computed on Schwarzschild backgrounds.
+These estimates are a fairly good approximation except for the orbital radius variation for the planet Mercury and the planet Pluto due to the relatively high eccentricity of their orbits.
+Nevertheless, as we are going to show next, the main contributions that are mapped to the variation of the Gravitational constant are due to the decrease of the Sun's mass~(\ref{dAU_dM}) and to the General Relativity corrections to the orbital period on backgrounds described by the ELA metric such that the contribution due to the orbital radius variation is negligible being lower than the remaining contributions by a factor of $10^{-27}$ at Mercury's orbit and by a factor of $10^{-24}$ at Pluto's orbit, hence being negligible for the estimate obtained.
+For completeness of the analytical expressions we are keeping this contribution in the following derivations.

-We are proceeding to evaluate an analytical estimative for the variation of the AU by considering the orbits of the nine planets in the Solar System.
-We note that for each orbit, the corrections to Kepler's third law are proportional to the orbital radius $r_{1.\mathrm{orb}}$.
-To relate these corrections to the variation of the AU it is required to rescale the contributions from each planetary orbit to the AU length, hence to multiply each contribution by the factor $AU/r_{1.\mathrm{orb}}$.
-Specifically, for a given orbit of semi-major axis $r_{1.\mathrm{orb}}$, the respective mapped variation of the AU, for an observer at the Sun, is